Forum Moderation Policy

 Recreating or re-opening a thread that has been closed by a moderator is prohibited.
 Threads that have been closed by a moderator have been closed for the benefit of the community.
 Re-opening a locked thread will result in its removal.

-29. Please use the correct language when posting on the forums.
+6. Please use the correct language when posting.

 The default language for posting on the EVE Online forums is English.
 Please use English when posting as a courtesy to other forum users, unless the forum channel is specifically created for discussion in another language as part of our localized language specific sub-forums.

-CCP operate a zero tolerance policy on abuse of CCP employees and ISD volunteers.
-This includes but is not limited to personal attacks, trolling, “outing” of CCP employee or ISD volunteer player identities, and the use of any former player identities when referring to the aforementioned parties.
+CCP operate a zero-tolerance policy on abuse of CCP employees and ISD volunteers.
+This includes but is not limited to personal attacks, trolling, “outing” of CCP employee or ISD volunteer player identities, and the use of any former player identities when referring to these parties.

 Our forums are designed to be a place where players and developers can exchange ideas in a polite and friendly manner for the betterment of EVE Online.
 Players who attack or abuse employees of CCP, or ISD volunteers, will be permanently banned from the EVE Online forums across all their accounts with no recourse, and may also be subject to action against their game accounts.